leywino/wakepoint/README.md

 ## 🚀 About WakePoint

 WakePoint is a location-based alarm app designed especially for people who travel and tend to fall asleep during their journey.
-The idea was born out of a personal experience — while working in Kochi, I used to travel home by bus every couple of weeks.
+The idea was born out of a personal experience — I used to travel home by bus every couple of weeks.
 These were usually overnight journeys, and I’d often sleep during the ride.
 One night, I slept through my stop and ended up far from my hometown.
 That moment sparked the idea for WakePoint.

 ## ✨ Features